cmu-sei/juneberry/docs/getting_started.md

 ## container_start.sh

-For convenience, users can create a bash script containing the previous commands and name the file `container_start.sh`.
-When a script with that name is found inside the juneberry directory of the lab-root, or inside a custom workspace (see below), it will be executed during the container's initialization.
+For convenience, users can create a bash script containing the startup commands and name the file `container_start.sh`.
+When a script with that name is found inside the workspace directory, it will be executed (technically it is `sourced`) during the container's initialization.
 The `juneberry/docker` directory contains a sample `container_start.sh` script.

-# Custom Workspaces
+# Creating Workspaces

-Juneberry uses "workspaces" to house the user's model configurations, experiments, and all outputs, such as
-trained models, log files, charts, and reports.
-The structure is described in the [Workspace and Experiment Overview](overview.md).
-The Juneberry repository includes some sample models for testing the installation.
+As described above, Juneberry uses "workspaces" to house the user's model configurations, experiments, and all outputs such as trained models, log files, charts, and reports.
+The `juneberry-example-workspace` repository includes some sample models for testing the installation.

-When a user first enters a Juneberry container, they should find themselves inside the `/juneberry` directory by default.
-However, the user can also choose another directory, known as a "custom workspace", to be the default directory.

-To start the Juneberry container in a custom workspace use the `JUNEBERRY_WORKSPACE` environment variable or modify a copy of the `enter_juneberry_container` script.

-Workspaces require a particular layout as described in [Workspace and Experiment Overview](overview.md).
+The structure of a workspace is detailed in the [Workspace and Experiment Overview](overview.md), but again these details aren't necessary to just get started with using Juneberry.

-The script `setup_workspace.py' from the 'scripts' directory can be used to initialize a new workspace.
-The following command creates a workspace "my-workspace" in the lab directory on the host system:
+The script `setup_workspace.py' from the 'scripts' directory can be used to properly initialize a new workspace for you.
+The following command creates the workspace "my-workspace" in the lab directory on the host system:

 ```shell script
 juneberry/scripts/setup_workspace my-workspace